Artificial Phantasia: Emergent Mental Imagery in Large Language Models: Methods

-In order to reproduce our results, we provide our experiment code and all data used in the production of this manuscript in Appendix \ref{sec:code_and_data}.
-We provide information on model selection and features in Table \ref{tab:modelselection} and the exact versions of the models we used in Table \ref{tab:modelversions}.
-Furthermore, we provide information on the technical setup of our project in Appendix \ref{sec:technicalsetup}, including information on our Python and R environments, exact model runs, hardware, and financial costs.

-\section{Acknowledgments}
+\bmhead{Acknowledgments}

 This work was funded, in part, by a Northeastern University Undergraduate Research and Fellowships PEAK Summit Award to M.M.
-The authors would like to thank Dillon Plunkett for his feedback on the experimental design and, together with Michael McPhee, for detailed feedback on the manuscript, as well as Michaela Klimova and Xueyi Huang for their helpful input throughout the development of the project.
-Finally, we thank Glyn for her help in devising the stimulus set.
+The authors thank Dillon Plunkett for his feedback on the experimental design and Michael McPhee, Michaela Klimova, and Xueyi Huang for their feedback on the manuscript.
+Finally, we thank Glyn Mardis for her help in devising the stimulus set.